josephberger/PanOS-Master-Tshoot/README.md

 ## Wishlist items for furture versions.
 - `userid`: UserID information such as agents, connectivity status etc.
-- `csv export`: Export things like 'routes' or 'arps' to a CSV formatt.
-- `IPv6`: Support IPv6 items.
-(IPv6 support is in testing)
 - `Logical Routers`: Supoort the PanOS logical routers and Advanced Routing Engine (ARE).
 (ARE support is in testing)
 - `More BGP`: Support more BGP detailed items.
 - `OSPF`: Support OSPF items such as neighbors.